GatoGraphQLForWordPress/gatographql-dist/readme.txt

 **Build dynamic/headless sites:** Use WordPress as the CMS to manage data, and your framework of choice to render the site.

 **Speed up creating Gutenberg blocks:** Ship Gutenberg blocks faster, by avoiding creating REST controllers to feed them data.

+With Gato GraphQL, you also have the flexibility to migrate your application from WordPress to another PHP-based framework or CMS (if ever needed) with minimal effort: The GraphQL server can run via its standalone PHP component (which doesn't depend on WordPress), and only those resolvers fetching WordPress data (posts, users, comments, etc) used by your application would need to be ported.
+You can do **Headless WordPress without WordPress**, avoiding the vendor lock-in to WordPress.

 == Extensions ==